Siman-Tov Ganeh: Biography

-Siman-Tov Ganeh was born in the Old City of Jerusalem to a Georgian-Jewish family, son of a member of the Jewish Battalions and a volunteer in the British army's Expeditionary Force during the Second World War.
+Siman-Tov Ganeh was born in the Old City of Jerusalem to a Georgian-Jewish family.
+His father was a veteran of the Jewish Legion.
 When the 1936–1939 Arab revolt broke out, his family was forced to leave the Old City and move to Zikhron Moshe.
-As a boy he worked in a cigarette factory, and in 1941 his father fell captive in Crete.
-He also served in the Royal Navy, and served on supply ships.
+As a boy he worked in a cigarette factory.
+During World War II his father enlisted in the British Army and fell captive in Greece in 1941 while serving in the Auxiliary Military Pioneer Corps.
+Ganeh enlisted in the Royal Navy during the war and served on supply ships.
 In April 1946, he was discharged and worked as a taxi driver shortly before joining the Lehi underground movement.

-Ganeh joined the 8th Brigade at the beginning of the 1948 Arab–Israeli War and served in the 89th Battalion.
-In November 1948, he participated in the Battle of Iraq Suwaydan, in which he continued to treat the wounded and respond to the shooting while badly wounded and under heavy fire.
+Ganeh joined the Israel Defense Forces during the 1948 Arab-Israeli War and served in the 89th Battalion of the 8th Armored Brigade.
+In November 1948, he participated in the Battle of Iraq Suwaydan, in which he was wounded when a shell struck the half-track he was driving.
+After another half-track was hit, the unit began to withdraw.
+While badly wounded and under heavy fire, Ganeh provided first aid to the other wounded soldiers and returned fire with the half-track's machine gun, covering the unit's retreat.
+He remained with the other wounded men in the field for six hours and eventually managed to summon help with the half-track's radio.
 For his part in the operation, he was awarded the Hero of Israel medal.